vintik1/russian-house/README.md

   Russian House Community Centre Website
 </h1>

-The core of this SPA is Gatsby's default starter with i18next plugin to support internationalization, Netlify CMS for editing content of the website and Bootstrap as the main toolkit.<br />
+The core of this SPA is Gatsby's default starter with integration of the following plugins
+- i18next to support internationalization for Russian speaking visitors
+- Netlify CMS for editing content of the website
+- Bootstrap as the main toolkit

 The website is hosted and deployed on AWS Amplify Console.

 You can view the prototype by following [the link](https://master.d2ew76d4b2igww.amplifyapp.com/)